 In December 2010, in connection with the license and collaboration agreement entered into with Servier, the Company executed a loan agreement with Servier (the "Servier Loan Agreement"), which provided for an advance of up to $\in 15.0$ million.
 The loan was fully funded in January 2011, with the proceeds converting to approximately \$19.5 million.
 The loan is secured by an interest in XOMA's intellectual property rights to all gevokizumab indications worldwide, excluding certain rights in the U.S. and Japan.
 Interest is calculated at a floating rate based on a Euro Inter-Bank Offered Rate ("EURIBOR") and subject to a cap.
 The interest rate is reset semi-annually in January and July of each year.
 The interest rate for the initial interest period was 3.22% and was reset semi-annually ranging from 2.33% to 3.83%.
-Interest for the six-month period from January 2014 was reset to 2.39%.
+Interest for the six-month period from January 2014 through July 2014 was reset to 2.39%.
 Interest is payable semi-annually; however, the Servier Loan Agreement provides for a deferral of interest payments over a period specified in the agreement.
-During the deferral period, accrued interest was added to the outstanding principal amount for the purpose of interest calculation for the next six-month interest period.
-On the repayment commencement date, all unpaid and accrued interest was paid to Servier and thereafter, all accrued and unpaid interest shall be due and payable at the end of each six-month period.
+During the deferral period, accrued interest was added to the outstanding principal amount for the purpose of interest shall be due and payable at the end of each six-month period.
 In January 2014, the Company paid \$1.9 million in accrued interest to Servier.